microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-1.0.0-rc.md

 ### Engine Execution Results

 A new parameter has been added to the constructor.
-Most end-user code is not constructing this class directly, so this probably does not affect you.

 # Suggested Changes